 One number costs $125, but you can get 10 for $295 (these fees are as of the last time I researched them).

-Unless you intend to be a one-book-wonder with only one version of your book, you might want to go for the 10 pack.
+Unless you intend to be a one-book-wonder with only two formats of your book, you might want to go for the 10-pack.
+If your budget allows, it’s worth the investment.

 What Name Should You Choose for Your Publishing Company